kdgregory/log4j-aws-appenders/README.md

 ## Source Control

-The `master` branch is intended to contain released artifacts only (ie, no snapshot builds).
-It may, however, contain commits that aren't strictly releases (eg, documentation updates).
+The `master` branch holds the current branch of development.
+Commits on master are functional, but may not contain all functionality.
+They may be "snapshot" or release builds.

 Development takes place on a `dev-MAJOR.MINOR.PATCH` branch; these branches are deleted once their content has been merged into `master`.